How I Make Money on eBay, Vinted and Etsy

 Sign Off

-This is where I document what has been profitable for me on UK marketplaces.
+This is where I document what has been profitable for me selling on eBay, Vinted and Etsy in the UK.

 Your results will depend on your stock, your pricing and how tightly you manage margin.

-That’s true whether you’re selling on eBay UK, Vinted, or testing new resale categories.
+That applies whether you’re selling on eBay UK, Vinted & Etsy or testing new categories.